 Carpenter Ants in Eastern Tennessee

 Carpenter ants are wood-destroying pests and can be confused with termites.
 In eastern Tennessee, carpenter ants bore through support beams, eventually making their way throughout entire buildings.
 Carpenter ants prefer to nest and excavate water-damaged wood.
 Although termites eat and digest wood, carpenter ants do not eat wood.
-Carpenter ants tunnel and nest through wood, building cavities to raise their young.
+Carpenter ants tunnel and nest through the wood, building cavities to raise their young.
 Carpenter ants can critically damage wood, reducing solid structures to hollow shells.
 If you spot small sawdust piles at ground level or on window sills, you may have a carpenter ant infestation.

 Carpenter Ant Habitat